You2499/settleease/COMPONENT_BREAKDOWN_ANALYSIS.md

 - Charts can be reused in other contexts
 - Performance optimization possible per component

+**Note**: Currently has no internal error boundaries - relies on top-level protection only

 ### 3. DashboardView (`src/components/settleease/DashboardView.tsx`)

 **Breakdown Level: MODERATELY DECOMPOSED**